ubidots/ubidots-php/README.rst

 Getting a group of Data sources
 --------------------------------

 If you want to get all your data sources you can a method on the ApiClient instance directly.
-This method return a Paginator object which you can use to iterate through all the items.
+This method return a objects Datasource array.

 .. code-block:: php